ameliegodefroidt/statistics-for-business/README.md

 #### 🚀 App 2: Distributions (work-in-progress)

 Students can enter their own values for three variables:
 - Height (cm)
-- Hours of sleep last night (hs)
+- Minutes spent on social media yesterday
 - Number of siblings

 The app produces:
 - A histogram of heights (with optional normal curve overlay)
-- A histogram of shoe sizes (with optional normal curve)
+- A histogram of social media usage (to highlight skewness)
-- A bar chart of siblings (to highlight a non-normal distribution)
+- A bar chart of siblings (to highlight a discrete, non-normal distribution)

 **Learning goal:** recognize that some variables follow a normal distribution while others follow very different patterns.

-Height (cm) → continuous, usually bell-shaped ≈ normal.
+- Height (cm) → continuous, usually bell-shaped ≈ normal
-Hours of sleep per night → continuous, right-skewed (some very low sleepers, fewer extreme high sleepers).
+- Minutes spent on social media yesterday → continuous, often right-skewed
-Number of siblings → discrete, skewed count data.
+- Number of siblings → discrete, skewed count data

 ---

 #### 🚀 App 3: Correlation (work-in-progress)